Convex optimization with $p$-norm oracles: Warm-up: Conceptual Proximal Point with Line Search

-In this section, we analyze our generalized proximal point algorithm.
-We first present a simple algorithm, where each iteration solves an implicit problem similar to previous works based on Monteiro-Svaiter acceleration.
-These implicit problems can be solved using an additional line-search procedure as in previous works, e.g.,~\cite{monteiro2013accelerated,gasnikov2019near,carmon2020acceleration} followed by solving a $\ell_p^s(\lambda)$-proximal oracle.
-Later, in Section~\ref{sec:NoLS}, we show how to modify the method to obtain a line-search-free method.
+In this section, we analyze a simpler version of our generalized proximal point algorithm.
+Our aim is first to provide clarity for the convergence rates, while in the following section we address the issue of overall computational cost.
+Specifically, in this section we present an algorithm where each iteration involves finding points that satisfy certain implicit conditions, similar to previous works based on Monteiro-Svaiter acceleration~\cite{monteiro2013accelerated}.
+These implicit problems can be solved using an additional line-search procedure as in previous works (e.g.,~\cite{monteiro2013accelerated,gasnikov2019near,carmon2020acceleration}), followed by invoking an $\ell_p^s(\lambda)$-proximal oracle.
+We later show, in Section~\ref{sec:NoLS}, how to modify the algorithm to obtain a line search-free method, and in doing so we introduce a more general oracle model.
+We further split our algorithm into two separate cases: $s < \infty$ and $s=\infty$ (the latter coinciding with an $\ell_p$ ball-constrained oracle).

-We consider two separate cases, $s < \infty$ (Section~\ref{sec:sFiniteAlg}) and $s=\infty$ (Section~\ref{sec:sInfAlg}), where the latter coincides with an $\ell_p$ ball-constrained oracle, thereby generalizing the previous $\ell_2$ ball-constrained oracle~\cite{carmon2020acceleration}.
-Throughout the paper we use $\omega$ to denote the Bregman divergence, i.e., for a function $\dd(\xx)$,